the-vtex-files/the-vtex-files.github.io/capacitor.md

 A compass is is not needed, a [shadow tip](https://www.armystudyguide.com/content/army_board_study_guide_topics/land_navigation_map_reading/field-expedient-methods-of-determining-direction.shtml) will do, maybe one of her bones can tell of which direction the wind is blowing from, he thinks<br>
 A fire would be great to get some warmth, black fallout is the worst that can happen, he thinks<br>
 Her bones are well dense and elastic, they will oscillate and provoke a superposition of states, he thinks<br>
-Waves of Longing that show the unintelligble truth
+Waves of Longing to demonstrate the unintelligble truth

 ![](https://github.com/the-vtex-files/the-vtex-files.github.io/blob/master/images/psychedelic_epiphany-thumb.jpg)